 One day in Paris in 1775, a young man, Jean-Francois Houbigant, hung a hand painted sign of a basket of flowers over his little shop in rue du Faubourg Saint-Honoré.
-From the start his fragrances found favour with royalty and the nobility.
+From the start his fragrances found favors with royalty and the nobility.
 Houbigant taught the titled women at the Court of Versailles how to perfume their fans so that just a fragrant flutter would send out a romantic message.
 Over the centuries, the House of Houbigant became perfumer to the royal courts of Europe.
-Josephine, the future Empress of France, belonged to a group of stylish young men and women called “The Muscadins” because of their craze for musk which was Josephine’s favourite essence.
-Houbigant fragrances travelled in Napoleon’s campaign chest during the years when he was conquering Europe.
+Josephine, the future Empress of France, belonged to a group of stylish young men and women called “The Muscadins” because of their craze for musk which was Josephine’s favorite essence.